Has Proven zMAX Micro-lubricant Works

 When at the track and after running the car for the day, we would bring the car into the pit and remove all the spark plugs.

 We would then spray zMAX into each spark plug hole and bump the motor over so zMAX would coat the cylinder walls, pistons/rings and then let the metal cool overnight.
 The performance of zMAX in our race engines achieved better consistency over time.

 Our engine performance maintained it's baseline to a very high degree throughout the complete race as evident from the engine leak down numbers which were shown to be consistent from pre- to post-race inspection.

-These Hot & Cold procedures help massage zMAX into the metal so it's Micro-Lubrication action becomes effective.
+These hot and cold procedures help massage zMAX into the metal so it's Micro-Lubrication action becomes effective.